InnovateForVegas/be-open-transit-gtfs-pubsub-py/gtfs_pubsub/gtfs_pubsub/domain/ports/README.md

 External driving or incoming communications take place as though each is passing through a port, through an adaptor.

 Similarly, when the domain or the hex in general conducts driven outgoing communications with other services (database is a common example)

+Thus, ports are abstract interfaces, adaptors are concrete implementations.